WebucatorTraining/lahman-baseball-mysql/README.md

 1. Click **Start Export**.
 This will create a .sql file.
 1. Copy all the `DROP TABLE` statements from *lahman_bbdb_mysql_from_csvs_2019.py* and paste them at the top of the dump file after the `USE lahmansbaseballdb;` line.
 1. The file should be ready to use as an import file.

+## sqlite3 version
+Also included is *lahmansbaseballdb.sqlite* - a sqlite3 version of the database, which we created using [MySQL to SQLite3](https://pypi.org/project/mysql-to-sqlite3/).